gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Quiz]

-QTitle:: OX.
+QTitle>> OX.
 Are they correct?

 [OX]
-Q:: In C#, you cannot access fields without `this`.
+Q>> In C#, you cannot access fields without `this`.
-A:: X. In C#, when there is no `this`, compiler automatically tries to check if there is a field with that name.
+A>> X. In C#, when there is no `this`, compiler automatically tries to check if there is a field with that name.
 [/OX]

 [OX]
-Q:: If you use fields without initialization, they’re initialized to the default values.
+Q>> If you use fields without initialization, they’re initialized to the default values.
-A:: O. bool is false.
+A>> O. bool is false.
 Numbers are 0.
 And references are null.
 [/OX]

 [OX]
-Q:: You can access `protected` fields from child classes.
+Q>> You can access `protected` fields from child classes.
-A:: O. That’s the role of protected.
+A>> O. That’s the role of protected.
 [/OX]

-QTitle:: Be the Compiler.
+QTitle>> Be the Compiler.
 Find errors and fix them.

 ```
 class Player